-The proponent is ultimately responsible for the implementation of the EMP, from the planning and design phase to the decommissioning phase (if these developments are in future decommissioned) of these developments.
+The proponent (Lüderitz Town Council) hereinafter referred to as is ultimately responsible for the implementation of the EMP, from the planning and design phase to the decommissioning phase (if these developments are in future decommissioned) of these developments.
 The proponent will delegate this responsibility as the project progresses through its life cycle.
 The delegated responsibility for the effective implementation of this EMP will rest on the following key individuals:

-- Proponent's Representative.
+- Proponent's Representative;

 - Environmental Control Officer; and

 - Contractor (Construction and Operations and Maintenance).

-3.1 COUNCILOR'S REPRESENTATIVE
+3.1 PROPONENTS'S REPRESENTATIVE

-The proponent should assign the responsibility of managing all aspects of these developments for all development phases (including all contracts for work outsourced) to a designated member of staff, referred to in this EMP as the Proponent's Representative (CR).
-The proponent may decide to assign this role to one person for the full duration of these developments, or may assign a different PR to each of the development phases - i.e. one for the planning and design phase, one for the construction phase and one for the operation and maintenance phase.
-The CR's responsibilities are as follows:
+The proponent should assign the responsibility of managing all aspects of these developments for all development phases (including all contracts for work outsourced) to a designated member of staff, referred to in this EMP as the Proponent's Representative (PR).
+The proponent may decide to assign this role to one person for the full duration of these developments, or may assign a different PR to each of the development phases - i.e. one for the construction phase and one for the operation and maintenance phase.
+The PR's responsibilities are as follows:

-Table 3-1 Responsibilities of CR
+Table 3-1 Responsibilities of PR

-Responsibility Project Phase Making sure that the necessary approvals and permissions laid out in Table 4-1 are obtained/adhered to.
-Throughout the lifecycle of these developments Making sure that the relevant provisions detailed in Table 4-2 are addressed during planning and design phase.
-Planning and design phase Monitoring the implementation of the EMP monthly.
-Construction Operation and maintenance Suspending/evicting individuals and/or equipment not complying with the EMP Construction Operation and maintenance Issuing fines for contravening EMP provisions Construction Operation and maintenance
+Responsibility Project Phase Making sure that the necessary approvals and permissions laid out in Table 4-1 are obtained/adhered to. • Throughout the lifecycle of these developments

+Responsibility Project Phase Monitoring the implementation of the EMP monthly. • Construction • Operation and maintenance Suspending/evicting individuals and/or equipment not complying with the EMP • Construction • Operation and maintenance Issuing fines for contravening EMP provisions • Construction • Operation and maintenance